teddythepooh/academic_starter/content/authors/admin/_index.md

 - Visitors
 ---

 I am a senior at Emory  University graduating this summer with a B.S. in Quantitative Economics (QSS).
 Having been born and raised in Naga City, Philippines, I lived under a poor public health system growing up; the dengue epidemic was especially prevalent when I was in elementary school.
 This systemic problem persists with the COVID-19 pandemic today.
 Using my economics degree, I aim to pursue a career where I can play a critical role in maintaining the health of my community.
-I am currently looking for positions in health policy research where I can apply my skills in data analysis.